-The US president, who first called for a complete settlement freeze earlier this year, seemed to step back from this demand during the comments he made before the tripartite meeting, but after meeting separately with Netanyahu and Abbas.
-He noted positively that Israel had "discussed important steps to restrain settlement activity."
+The US president, who first called for a complete settlement freeze earlier this year, seemed to step back from this demand during the comments he made before the tripartite meeting, but after meeting separately with Netanyahu and Abbas, he noted positively that Israel had "discussed important steps to restrain settlement activity."

-But, he said, there was now a need to "translate the discussions into actions."
+He also said there was now a need to "translate the discussions into actions."

 Obama also praised Israel for facilitating greater freedom of movement for Palestinians.